Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 After an early breakfast and a short briefing by Dave we embarked on our first excursion.
 This was our first real experience of how the Tasmanian excursions operated.
 There were 2 walks organised.
 For those of us eager for some exercise there was a circuit walk that included the ascent to the Wineglass Bay lookout, followed by a descent to the beach, a swim for those brave enough to endure cold water and a walk across the isthmus to a pick up by the Xplorer.
 As this walk was the longer of the 2 planned, the first group set off early.
 Today was the first time we were to experience the Xplorer, the vessel that was to be our transport for the many shore visits ahead.
 Dave gave the first of what was to be many ‘15 minute calls’ on the PA and we boarded and headed across to the sandy foreshore of Coles Bay.
 An hour later, the second group departed on the Xplorer for a landing on Hazards Beach and a more casual walk across the beautiful isthmus to Wineglass Bay, and a chance to brave the cold sea.

-Both groups rendezvoused on the beach at Wineglass Bay and we had the chance to chill-out surrounded by the stunning scenery that the Bay is famous for.
+Both groups rendezvoused on the beach at Wineglass Bay and we had the chance to chill-out surrounded by the stunning scenery that the bay is famous for.
 Eventually, we had to pack up towels and both groups headed across the isthmus to the waiting Xplorer and a short trip back to the CD for lunch.
 Whilst on the beach we noticed a lot of empty mollusc shells, mainly oysters, that were also embedded in the sand dunes behind the beach.
 This area has several middens, an indication of how productive this area was and how it sustained a healthy population of indigenous people before European intervention.
-For the local indigenous people who used to live here this was a bountiful land.

 This morning had provided a delightful start to the trip and gave us an appetite for what was to come.
 The afternoon saw us anchored off Schouten Island and the choice of 3 options: a long walk with Dave and Alex up to Waterfall Lookout, a short walk with Steve to the old coal mines, or a chance to go kayaking with Tim.
 Several of us even managed to do the short walk and some kayaking.
 The setting was a beautiful small cove backed by a lovely beach and Casuarina trees.
 We all departed for the beach together and the walkers set off.
 The longer walk to the Waterfall Lookout was an interesting challenge, with a variety of track conditions including boulder hopping, tree scrambling, streams and different inclines.
 Those kayaking, the little cove contained some beautiful seaweed beds that were worth the effort to get to.
 The water was crystal clear and it was easy to see the different types of seaweed, including giant kelp and several different species of wrack.